Atlassian Cloud OAuth Single Sign-On (SSO) with Salesforce

 - After copying the callback URL, login to your SalesForce account.

-- From the left pane, under Build section go to Create > Apps.
+- From the left pane, under the Build section go to Create > Apps.

 - Scroll down and click on the New button under Connected apps.